doc4d/4d-web-studio/docs/design-webforms/components.md

 |Text|Displays text on a web page|
 |Datatable|Displays data in the form of a table.
 You can select a row to interact with the server|
 |Matrix| Container of repeated style boxes|
-|Webform loader| Allows you to embed a Webform inside another to create navigation in your application
+|Webform loader| Allows you to embed a Webform inside another

-> More components will be available in the future, and existing components will be enhanced.
+> More components will be available in the future, and the existing components will be enhanced.

 ## Server-side reference